 What is the Most Affordable Decorative Stone?

 Let’s talk about money.
+How much does decorative rock cost?
 Depending on the type of rock, you may find prices starting at less than $100 per ton (about 75% of a cubic yard), which will cover about 81 square feet, 3" deep.
 This means you could pay $1.23 per square foot covered, or even less.

-Here are some tips to get the best value for your money when buying landscaping materials.
+Here are some additional tips to get the best value for your money when buying landscaping materials.

 Stay Open About Color and Size for Lower Prices